vaughnned/Final-Project/README.md

 and much more to come in the near future!

 The technologies used to build this app consisted of a React, Javascript frontend with a Django, Django REST Framework, Python backend.
-And for styling I used mostly CSS with minimal help from the Mantine library.
+For styling I used mostly CSS with minimal help from the Mantine library.
+And for all my board game information needs I used the Board Game Atlas public API.

 In order to run my project you can either, go to the live site which is deployed on heroku via "https://game-knight-183e3f967a99.herokuapp.com/" , or you can Clone this Git repository and install the dependencies which are located in a requirements.txt file by using either "npm install" or "pip install".